 Probably one of the most popular ideas of the time was that the mob held control of the majority of the illegal liquor trafficking.
 For the most part, this is untrue.
-However, in concentrated areas, gangsters did run the liquor racket and Chicago was one of the most notorious cities.
+However, in concentrated areas, gangsters did run the liquor racket and Chicago was one of the most notorious cities for it.

 At the beginning of Prohibition, the “Outfit” organized all of the local Chicago gangs.
-They split the city and suburbs into areas to be controlled by the various gangs.
-Each would handle the liquor sales within their district.
+They split the city and suburbs into areas and each gang would handle the liquor sales within their district.

 Underground breweries and distilleries were hidden throughout the city.
-Beer could easily be produced and distributed to meet the demand of the city.
-Because many liquors require aging, the stills in Chicago Heights and on Taylor and Division Streets could not produce fast enough so the majority of spirits were smuggled in from Canada.
+Beer could easily be produced and distributed to meet the population's demand.
+Because many liquors require aging, the stills in Chicago Heights and on Taylor and Division Streets could not produce fast enough, so the majority of spirits were smuggled in from Canada.
 Chicago's distribution operation soon reached Milwaukee, Kentucky, and Iowa.

 The Outfit would sell liquor to the lower gangs at wholesale prices.
 Even though the agreements were meant to be set in stone, corruption was rampant.
 Without the ability to resolve conflicts in the courts, they often resorted to violence in retaliation.
 After Al Capone assumed control of the Outfit in 1925, one of the bloodiest gang wars in history ensued.

 The reality, despite the prohibitionist's propaganda, is that Prohibition was never really popular with the American public.
 Americans like to drink and there was even a rise in the number of women who drank during this time.
 This helped to change the general perception of what it meant to be "respectable" (a term prohibitionists often used to refer to non-drinkers).